mbailey/keycutter/README.md

 Keycutter came out of an attempt to solve this problem but evolved into a tool to improve security by simplifying FIDO SSH Key management.

-Keycutter is a config cookie cutter that creates FIDO SSH Keys on Hardware Security Keys, Git config, and SSH config in one place.
+Keycutter is a config cookie cutter that creates FIDO SSH Keys on Hardware Security Keys, along with Git and SSH config so they're ready to use immediately.

+*While initially created for use with YubiKeys and GitHub, Keycutter supports other devices and services.*

 ## What Keycutter gives you

 **Security:**

 - **Unstealable* FIDO SSH keys:** No way to extract them from the device.
 - **Physical presence verification:** touch to approve each use.
 - **PIN retry lockout:** defend against stolen hardware security token.

 **Convenience:**

-    - Git commit and tag signing with your SSH keys.
+- **Git commit and tag signing with your SSH keys**
-    - Automatic SSH key selection by given service/identity based on host aliases.
+- **Automatic SSH key selection by given service/identity based on host aliases**
-    - AWS SSH-over-SSM.
-    - SSH and Git config in one place
+- **SSH and Git config in one place**
+- **AWS SSH-over-SSM**

 **Privacy:**

-    - **Security Boundary Separation:** Different keys for different service/identities.
+- **Security Boundary Separation:** Different keys for different personal, work, etc.
-    - **Selective SSH key forwarding:** Map keys to services and devices.
+- **Selective key forwarding with ssh-agent:** Map keys to services and devices.

-*While initially created for use with Yubikeys and GitHub, Keycutter supports other devices and services.*

 **All config is stored in a single directory (`~/.keycutter`) which:**